alexmwalker/view3d/README.md

 ```
 ### Posing Classes

 Posing classes are used to rotate and position the 3d model.
 These classes have no effect without the presense of the `.view3d` class.
-I'm using a clock-centric class system to provide a half dozen basic 'poses'.
 ```css
     <div class="book size-mid view3d oclock-2">
         <div class="cover">
             ...
 ```

+#### Tick Tock

+I'm using a 'clock-centric' class system to provide a half dozen basic 'poses'.
 In this system, the viewer stands at 12 o'clock and the model is placed in the middle of the clock.
 If the `.oclock-12` is applied to the book, the book will face directly at the viewer (or no posing class, as this is the default).

              +------------+
              |   Viewer   |